berak/ants-tcp/readme.txt

 i'm shure, this contains bugs... lots of things will need further tweaking:
-	should bots, that got eliminated be kept to the end or released as early as possible? currently, it uses no pairing at all,  just: create a game, gather players, start it. mcleo's source had a nice webcache for the http part currently, it's just blindly starting new games / threads without looking at system resources
+	should bots, that got eliminated be kept to the end or released as early as possible? it uses no pairing at all,  just: create a game, gather players, start it. just blindly starting new games / threads without looking at system resources

 finally, this was the original PW code:
 	'https://github.com/McLeopold/TCPServer',